 Change jars are awesome ways to save up money without even thinking about it.

 Grab any old jar that you have laying around, put some cute labels on it (if that’s your type of thing), and start loading it with change.
 Any spare change or money that you get, put it into your change jar.

 My husband and I have a change jar and we’ve managed to save up several hundred dollars in our jar in less than two years.
 Every once in a while, when I think of it, I will go through my purse and wallet and empty out most of my change into our change jar, and if I have any bills that I got along the way that are just spare money, rather than spending that money on ourselves, we put it into our change jar.

 We put the jar somewhere that we don’t see it often, so we aren’t tempted to pull money out of it, but somewhere that is easily accessible so that when we do have spare change we can easily put it into the jar.

 2. PAY WITH CASH

 Paying wish just cash is something I took a while to come around to.
 My husband and I have always paid with credit cards and just paid them off every week or two to ensure we never run into late fees.
-This has worked great for us as neither of us are big impulsive spenders, so we always had the self-control to walk away from a purchase that we didn’t need.
+This has worked great for us as neither of us are big impulsive spenders, so we have been able to walk away from a purchase that we didn’t need.